-Although this blog has previously pointed out that standard homeowner’s policies do not generally provide flood coverage, we hear from enough people that only learn this tough lesson after it is too late.
-This inaccurate assumption is probably one of the most widely held misconceptions about homeowner’s insurance.
+Although this blog has previously noted that standard homeowner’s insurance policies do not generally provide flood coverage, we hear from many people that only learn this tough lesson after it is too late.
 This blog post provides important information every consumer needs to know about flood coverage.

-Can I wait until a storm or other situation arises where flooding is possible before obtaining flood insurance?
+Can you wait until a storm or other situation arises where flooding is a possibility before obtaining flood insurance?

 Flood insurance policies include waiting periods that are designed to prevent people from manipulating actuarial tables by purchasing coverage when weather forecasts make the possibility of such a loss more likely.
 To recover for damage caused by flooding, coverage must be in place for 30 days prior to the date of loss.

-Am I out of luck if I have no flood insurance when my basement fills with water a foot deep?
+Are you out of luck if you do not have flood insurance when your basement fills with water?

-Is there really a significant risk of storm-related flood damage if I live in Miami or the surrounding areas?
+Is there a significant risk of storm-related flood damage in Miami or the surrounding areas?

 During the preceding five years, every state in the U.S. has experienced flooding of some sort.
 In many cases, damage was caused by flash flooding, which generates walls of water that can be a dozen feet high or higher.

-Do I need flood insurance if I do not live in a flood zone?
+Do you need flood insurance if you do not live in a flood zone?